-Things I love include - funny feminists, science fiction, old-skool horror, pop culture, movies, vintage homeware and fashion, non-smug parenting advice, ye olde Christchurch stuff, popular science, cycling, whakapapa.
+Things I love include - popular culture (particularly film and television), funny feminists, snarky humour, vintage homeware and fashion, non-smug parenting advice, and ye olde Christchurch stuff.

-- Best of 2017 - My faves from this year (a growing list)
+- Best of 2017 - My faves from last year

 - Pop culture will eat itself - All the movie/TV/literary themed cookbooks in one place.
 Huzzah!